AhmedM-Fouad/Active-Cooling-device/README.md

 # Active-Cooling-device

 This is a active cooler designed to work with Raspberry Pi 3+ processor.
+These simulation files are to work using LTSpice.
 Make sure you set the values of the circuit resistors and capacitors to fit the specifications of your heat sink and peltier module properties according to the principles of power electronics.